Samya129/ReadMe-Generator/README.md

 ## Questions

-* If you have any questions regarding this repository, contact me either by [Email](https://Samyaf020@gmail.com), or you can find more of my work within my github account attached here [Github](https://github.com/Samya129).
+* If you have any questions regarding this repository, contact me either by email at Samyaf020@gmail.com, or you can find more of my work within my github account attached here [Github](https://github.com/Samya129).
 Here, you can also open an issue if needed.